Skip to content

 5. Modify Value Configuration

-Modify parameters like opensearchJavaOpts, nodeSelector, tolerations, storageClass for each role.
+Modify the opensearchJavaOpts, nodeSelector, tolerations, and storageClass parameters for each role.

 opensearch-master: